viamrobotics/docs/docs/tutorials/control/flutter-app.md

 Now you'll update some configurations in the iOS-specific code to support the [Viam Flutter SDK](https://flutter.viam.dev/).

 1. Open <file>ios/Podfile</file>.
-   If Podfile does not exist in that directory, you can generate it by running `flutter pub get` in the root directory of your app.
+   If Podfile does not exist in that directory, generate it by running `flutter pub get` in the root directory of your app.
+   If the `flutter pub get` command returns an error, you may need to [upgrade the Flutter SDK](https://docs.flutter.dev/release/upgrade).

    At the top of the file you will see the following lines: